-2.3 Constitution itself grasps death penalty:
+3.3 Constitution itself grasps death penalty:

 The topic at hand pertains to the Constitution of Bangladesh, which serves as the paramount legislation of the country; there exist a provision for the use of the death penalty in cases involving the abrogation or suspension of the Constitution through the use of force or any unconstitutional means.
-According to the stipulation outlined in Article 7A, the act of abrogating and suspending the Constitutional provision does not explicitly reference capital punishment or the death penalty, but rather addresses the highest punishment authorized by the current legal framework.
+According to the stipulation outlined in Article 7A, the act of abrogating and suspending the Constitution is considered an act of sedition, which is punishable by the death penalty.
+The constitutional provision does not explicitly reference capital punishment or the death penalty, but rather addresses the highest punishment authorized by the current legal framework.
 The harshest form of sentence in Bangladesh is undeniably the death penalty, as stipulated in section 53 of the Penal Code 1860.
 The Constitution is considered as the highest law and serves as the benchmark for the creation and implementation of all subsequent legislation.
 Remarkably, the death penalty is explicitly enshrined inside the Constitution itself.

-2.4 Contemporary penal policy reliance on the death penalty:
+3.4 Contemporary penal policy reliance on the death penalty:

 According to the data presented in Figure 3, it is evident that a total 12 of 64 offences were subject to the death penalty during the British government prior to 1947.
 Furthermore, during the period of 1947-1971 in Pakistan, 12 additional offences were added that carried the death penalty.
-However, during the Pakistan era, a number of defence laws were enacted, resulting 11 new offences punishable by capital penalty under different military legislations.
+However, during the Pakistan era, a number of defense laws were enacted, resulting 11 new offences punishable by capital penalty under different military legislations.
 The remaining 40 offences have been included into the legal framework of the country since its attainment of independence.
 It is worth noting that a significant proportion of crimes, specifically 22 out of 40, have been assimilated into the criminal justice system within the preceding two decades, since the year 2000.
 The analysis

-&lt;sup>4 The United Nations Human Rights Committee General Comment no. 36 of ICCPR on Article 6 (right to life) para 37), CCPR/C/GC/36, September 3, 2019.
+&lt;sup>4 The United Nations Human Rights Committee General Comment no. 36 of ICCPR on Article 6 (right to life) para 37, CCPR/C/GC/36, September 3, 2019.